21 Newborn Winter Essentials Every Parent Will Actually Use

 • Mittens

-• A vest
+• A bodysuit

 • A sleepsuit

-• A cardigan or jumper
+• A light sweater or cardigan

 What should a newborn wear to sleep in winter?